EchterAgo/electroncash-docs/README.md

 This is a set of notes for writing the documentation for Electron Cash.

-The documentation is written using the (Sphinx Python Documentation Generator)[http://www.sphinx-doc.org/en/stable/].
+The documentation is written using the [Sphinx Python Documentation Generator](http://www.sphinx-doc.org/)].

 # Generating Documentation
 Make sure sphinx is installed with `pip install sphinx`.